undp/national-climate-transparency/SECURITY.md

 ## 🌐 Supported Versions

-This is the list of versions of `carbon-registry` which are currently being supported with security updates.
+This is the list of versions of `digitial-transparency-system` which are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |